browserslist/browserslist/README.md

   from the URL of the [Can I Use] page.
 A list of all available features can be found at [`caniuse-lite/data/features`].
   * `fully supports es6`: browsers with full support for specific features.
-For example `fully supports css-grid` will omit Edge 12-15, as those browser versions are marked as [having partial support].
+For example, `fully supports css-grid` will omit Edge 12-15, as those browser versions are marked as [having partial support].
   * `partially supports es6-module` or `supports es6-module`:  browsers with
     full or partial support for specific features.
-For example `partially supports css-grid` will include Edge 12-15 support, as those browser versions are marked as [having partial support].
+For example, `partially supports css-grid` will include Edge 12-15 support, as those browser versions are marked as [having partial support].
 * `browserslist config`: the browsers defined in Browserslist config.
 Useful